 Written request for transfer/reassignment shall remain active and on file for a period of twelve (12) consecutive months from the date of submission by the employee seeking the transfer/reassignment.
 Transfer/reassignment requests not approved within this period must be resubmitted by the employee in order to remain active for consideration.

-Nothing in this Section shall be interpreted to preclude an employee from requesting and/or an Appointing Authority from granting any transfer/reassignment not referred to in this Section.
+Nothing in this Section shall be interpreted to preclude an employee from requesting and/the Employer from granting any transfer/reassignment not referred to in this Section.

 Except in extraordinary situations, new employees shall have no transfer rights until the completion of their probationary period.